StanfordASL/NASA_ULI_Xplane_Simulator/src/data_generation/README.md

 python3 data_recorder.py
 ```

 5. Quickly close out of both terminals so that they are not in the way of the data recorder.
-There should be a five second buffer since starting the `sinusoidal.py script`.
+There should be a five second buffer since starting the `sinusoidal.py` script.

 6. Once all episodes are finished, the data will be saved to the folder you specified in `settings.py`.